finos/rune-dsl/documentation/documentation.rst

    scheme string (0..1)
    reference string (0..1)

-Each attributes of the ``metadata`` annotation corresponds to a qualifier:
+Each attribute of the ``metadata`` annotation corresponds to a qualifier:

 * The ``scheme`` meta-data qualifier specifies a mechanism to control the set of values that an attribute can take.
 The relevant scheme reference may be specified as meta-information in the attribute's data source, so that no originating information is disregarded.
 * The ``reference`` meta-data qualifier replicates the cross-referencing mechanism used in XML to provide data integrity within the context of an instance document - in particular with ``href`` (for *hyper-text reference*) as used in the FpML standard.
 The cross-reference value may be specified as meta-information in the attribute's data source.